List of mammals of Bangladesh

 This is a list of the mammal species recorded in Bangladesh.
-There are one hundred and twenty-seven mammal species in Bangladesh, of which two are critically endangered, seventeen are endangered, eighteen are vulnerable, and six are near threatened.
+There are one hundred and twenty-eight mammal species in Bangladesh, of which two are critically endangered, seventeen are endangered, eighteen are vulnerable, and six are near threatened.

 The following tags are used to highlight each species' conservation status as assessed by the International Union for Conservation of Nature: